rails/rails/guides/source/configuring.md

 * `config.active_record.destroy_association_async_job` allows specifying the job that will be used to destroy the associated records in background.
 It defaults to `ActiveRecord::DestroyAssociationAsyncJob`.

 * `config.active_record.queues.destroy` allows specifying the Active Job queue to use for destroy jobs.
-It defaults to `:active_record_destroy`.
+When this option is `nil`, purge jobs are sent to the default Active Job queue (see `config.active_job.default_queue_name`).
+It defaults to `nil`.

 The MySQL adapter adds one additional configuration option: